Sudershan29/jarvis/README.md

 ## Aim

-1. This is an app that is aimed to improve productivity by helping you scheduling your everyday activities like tasks, meetings, etc.
+1. This app is designed to enhance productivity by assisting you in scheduling your daily activities such as tasks and meetings.
-2. The app offers intergration with your google calendar, and automatically propose a best schedule to complete your tasks.
+2. The app integrates seamlessly with your Google Calendar and automatically suggests the optimal schedule for completing your tasks.

 ## Motivation

-1. Improve productivity, and set realistic goals for the year
+1. Boost productivity and set achievable goals for the year.
-2. Plan events by looking at multiple people's calendars
+2. Coordinate events by checking multiple people's calendars.

 ## Tech Stack